aws-samples/metadata-bulk-operations-sample-for-aws-iot-sitewise/README.md

 !["Backup asset models and assets"](assets/images/backup_models_assets.png)

 ## Clean up
-If you no longer require the solution, ensure you remove the resources to avoid incurring costs.
+If you no longer require the solution, remove the resources.

 > [!CAUTION]
 > The clean up script removes all data streams associated with the sample assets from this code repository.
 If any data streams with data are linked to these sample assets, disassociate them before running the clean up script to avoid data loss.